biographybooksimage gallerymy paris walksugly paris buildingslectureseventschocolatecontact

 The Dark Side of the City of Light

-The truth is, there are two Paris's.
+The truth is there are two Paris’s.
 Central Paris, the Paris of the postcards where all the tourists congregate and swoon, and the Paris of the outer arrondisements where tourists never tread.
-Stay on the Métro a few more stops, travel a few minutes beyond central Paris, and you pass through an invisible veil from a wondrous dream into a cold shower of reality where whole neighborhoods have been devoured by the most repulsive architectural development.
+All it takes is staying on the Métro a few more stops to leave central Paris.
+Within minutes one passes through an invisible veil from a wondrous dream into a cold shower of reality.

 It wasn't always like that.